-The University of Adelaide Writing Centre welcomes all international students.
+The University of Adelaide Writing Centre welcomes all international students - we look forward to meeting you!
 We are here to help you further develop your skills in academic language and learning.

 One-on-one learning advisor appointments

 Writing Centre Appointments are available for all current undergraduate and postgraduate coursework students, from all Faculties and courses.
 Appointments are 30-minutes long, offering a chance to have a one-on-one discussion about your writing with a Learning Advisor.